Solar Energy FAQ’s

 Yes, Solar Pro customers are eligible for the 30% federal income tax credit, based on the net installation cost of your new solar system, with no upper limit.
 Business solar customers may also take advantage of the tax advantages of accellerated depreciation and Vermont's 7.2% investment tax credit.

 What are net-metering incentives?

 Most Solar Pro customers are serviced by Green Mountain Power.
 Currently, GMP provides credits to solar net-metering customers on their electric bills in an amount equal to their current rate-per-kWh PLUS a bonus credit of six cents per kWh.
 Solar credits can be banked during solarific summer months to offset electric bills during the shorter, darker days of winter.
-Check out Green Mountain Power's solar FAQ's.
+If you have a large solarific roof or an open field for an AllSun Tracker system, you can earn an excellent rate of return by taking advantage of Vermont's Group Net-Metering program.
+Call us for creative ideas -- 375-6462.
+And, Check out Green Mountain Power's solar FAQ's.